-- One hundred and fifty years before Mary Moser was painting flowers was the time of 'tulip mania' when a single Viceroy tulip bulb was worth upwards of five times the cost of an average house at the time ([1] Thompson, 2007, p.
-100). - This illustration is from a bulb catalogue where a single bulb of the Viceroy was offered for sale for between 3,000 and 4,200 guilders (florins) depending on the weight ('gewooge').
+- A single Viceroy tulip bulb was worth upwards of five times the cost of an average house at the time ([1] Thompson, 2007, p.
+100).
+This was the period of 'tulip mania'. - This illustration of the Viceroy is from a bulb catalogue and you can see the price ('Verkogt', pronounced 'fair-koght') is between 3,000 and 4,200 guilders (florins) depending on the weight ('gewoge', pronounced 'gher-vogha').
 A skilled craftsman at the time earned about 300 guilders a year. - The Dutch tulip bulb market bubble was one of the most famous market bubbles and crashes of all time.
 It occurred in Holland during the early to mid-1600s when speculation drove the value of tulip bulbs to extremes.
-At the height of the bubble, tulips sold for approximately 10,000 guilders, equal to the value of a mansion on the Amsterdam Grand Canal.
-People did not think tulip bulbs were worth that much but they saw people making a fortune buying and then selling bulbs a week later as prices shot up.
+At the height of the bubble, tulips sold for approximately 10,000 guilders, equal to the value of a mansion on the Amsterdam Grand Canal. - People did not think tulip bulbs were worth that much but they saw people making a fortune buying and then selling bulbs a week later as prices shot up.
 You didn't even need to have the cash as you could buy 'futures' for a fraction of the price, that is a promise to buy at an agreed price a future date.
 You bet on when that date arrived you could sell the bulb the same day and use the money to pay for the bulb.

-- Tulips were introduced to Holland in 1593 with the bubble occurring primarily from 1634 to 1637. - Recent scholarship has questioned the extent of the tulipmania, suggesting it may have been exaggerated as a parable of greed and excess.[2][3]
+Recent scholarship has questioned the extent of the tulip mania, suggesting it may have been exaggerated as a parable of greed and excess.[2][3]